 The Nomination and Remuneration Committee meets at least twice a year and as required.
-The Committee met formally three times, but also informally on several other occasions during the year.
-Messrs Nicholson and Johnson attended all three formal meetings of the Committee.
-Mr Winser attended two of the formal meetings of the Committee and Mr Boulton attended the last of the formal meetings.
+The Committee met formally five times, but also informally on several other occasions during the year.
+Messrs Nicholson, Boulton and Johnson attended all five formal meetings of the Committee.